 Dr. Matthew Walsh

-Matt is a graduate of Acadia, having received his M.Div. in pastoral ministry in 2005 and his M.A. in biblical studies in 2006.
-An alum of McMaster University’s Religious Studies department, his doctoral dissertation investigated how angelic beliefs contributed to the identity of the community responsible for the Dead Sea Scrolls, and he is currently preparing the manuscript for publication in the Wissenschaftliche Untersuchungen zum Neuen Testament II series (Mohr Siebeck).
+An alum of McMaster University’s Religious Studies department, Matt’s doctoral dissertation investigated how angelic beliefs contributed to the identity of the community responsible for the Dead Sea Scrolls, and he is currently preparing the manuscript for publication in the Wissenschaftliche Untersuchungen zum Neuen Testament II series (Mohr Siebeck).
 At both Acadia and McMaster, Matt has received numerous scholarships, awards, and prizes for his work, including the Social Sciences and Humanities Research Council of Canada Doctoral Fellowship.

 An active member of the Society of Biblical Literature and the Canadian Society of Biblical Studies, his research interests are the texts and history of Second Temple Period Judaism, Hebrew poetry, angelology, apocalyptic literature, the use of the Old Testament in the New Testament, and religious identity in early Judaism and Christianity.
-Matt began his service at ADC in July 2016, and his teaching responsibilities include the introductory and intermediate Hebrew and Greek courses, as well as courses on the Old Testament and biblical interpretation.
+Matt began his service at ADC in July 2016, and his teaching responsibilities include Hebrew and Greek courses, as well as courses on the Old Testament and biblical interpretation.
 He also serves as the Dean of Students.

 Matt is very fortunate to be married to Christine, and they have four children: Elijah, Joseph, Sarah, and Oliver.